robtweed/glsdb/BASIC_APIS_TUTORIAL.md

         favouriteColours[0]

-is actually represented in Global Storage as:
+is actually represented in the physical Global Storage as:

         favouriteColours[000000]